Suspect in racist mass shooting at a Buffalo supermarket faces federal hate crime charges

-Gendron, who is White, shot 13 people -- 11 of them Black -- at the Tops Friendly Market on May 14.
-Ten of those victims died.
+Gendron, who is White, is accused of shooting 13 people, ages 20 to 86, at the Tops Friendly Market on May 14.
+Eleven were Black and two were White, Buffalo police said.

-The US Department of Justice was investigating the shooting "as a hate crime and an act of racially motivated violent extremism," according to Attorney General Merrick Garland.
+The 18-year-old suspect is charged with 10 counts of hate crime resulting in death, three counts of hate crime involving bodily injury, 10 counts of use of a firearm to commit murder during and in relation to a violent crime, and three counts of use and discharge of a firearm during a violent crime, according to a criminal complaint.
+The latter three counts carry the potential of the death penalty.
+There is a currently a federal moratorium on the death penalty.

 The-CNN-Wire